cap-js-community/event-queue/docs/publish-event/index.md

 ## DB

-In this case, the event is processed directly in the app instance in which the event has been published.
+In this case, the event is processed directly in the app instance, in which the event has been published.